discreetlogcontracts/dlcspecs/NumericOutcome.md

 If an outcome can be any of a large range of numbers, then using a simple enumeration of all possible numbers in this range is unwieldy.
-We optimize for this case by using numeric decomposition in which the oracle signs each digit of the outcome individually so that many possible outcomes can be [compressed](NumericOutcomeCompression.md) into a single CET adaptor signature by ignoring certain digits.
+We optimize for this case by using numeric decomposition in which the oracle signs each digit of the outcome individually so that many possible outcomes can be [compressed](NumericOutcomeCompression.md) into a single adaptor signature by ignoring certain digits.

 We also compress the information needed to communicate all outcomes, as this can usually be viewed as a [payout curve](PayoutCurve.md) parameterized by only a few numbers which determine payouts for the entire possible domain.